-The Manchester City captain is with his national side despite still recovering from a calf problem, and has made it clear that he wants to play during the international break
+The Citizens centre-back is with his national side despite having picked up a knock, and has made it clear that he wants to play during the international break

 By Greg Stobart